cosmologicon/pygame-text/README.md

 You can prevent wrapping on a particular space with non-breaking space characters (`\u00A0`).

+Vertical positioning of each line depends on the values of `lineheight` and `pspace`. `pspace` is only applied for explicit line breaks (i.e. at newline characters), whereas `lineheight` is applied for both explicit line breaks, and line breaks due to word wrap.
+Increasing these values will spread lines apart more vertically.

-The `strip` keyword determines how space characters are handled, for the purpose of wordwrap.
+The `strip` keyword determines how space characters are handled, for the purpose of word wrap.
 If `strip` is set to `True` (the default), then trailing spaces will be stripped from all lines.
 Space characters that occur at a linebreak will not be printed, on either of the two lines, and they will not contribute to the length of the line in accounting for width.
 Leading spaces (i.e. spaces that